WxOutside/software/README.md

 **By default, the username will be 'pi' and the password is 'raspberry'**

 - Step 3: Run raspsi-config and set a machine name and auto-login and password

   ```bash
   sudo raspi-config
   ```
+  - User password is located in option 2
+  - Machine name is located in 7 (advanced settings) -> A2 Hostname
-  - While you're there, set the timezone to NZDT (or your local timezone)
+  - While you're there, set the timezone to NZDT (or your local timezone) - 4 (internationalisation options) -> I2 Change Timezone

 **You can now access this via the network** via ssh pi@MACHINE_NAME (where MACHINE NAME is what you just set up)